medicare medicaid texas

 The STAR+PLUS Waiver

 A limited enrollment managed care program that covers assisted living, adult foster care, and in-home support to help you stay in your home and avoid going to a nursing home.
-Sometimes Medicaid will pay for home care locations if it can be obtained at a lower cost than a nursing home.
-This is achieved through a Medicaid Waiver, also referred to as Home and Community-based Services (HCS) Waivers or Waiver Funded Services.
+Sometimes, Medicaid will pay for home care locations if they can be obtained at a lower cost than a nursing home.
+This is achieved through a Medicaid Waiver, also called Home and Community-based Services (HCS) Waivers or Waiver Funded Services.

 The Community First Choice (CFC) Program